 This has become very popular over the last few years.
 It is certainly on the Bucket List for many people wanting to tick one of their first 6000m+ trekking peaks.

-Despite this, it’s not as technical a climb as you might expect.
-Consequently it’s a good introduction to mountaineering in high-altitude.
+Despite this, it’s not as technical as you might expect.
+Consequently, it’s a good introduction to mountaineering in high-altitude.
 It is still classed at a trekking peak and only requires basic snow skills which we teach during the climb.

 The approach typically takes climbers through the Khumbu Valley giving you a taste of Himalayan villages and culture.
 On this climb you will also get the views the big ones – Everest, Lhotse and Makalu.